ziglang/glibc-abi-tool/README.md

-# About
+# glibc ABI Tool

 This repository contains `.abilist` files from glibc.
-These files are used to generate symbol mapping files that are used with [zig cc](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html)
+These files are used to generate symbol mapping files that are used with Zig to target any version of glibc.

 ## Adding new glibc version `.abilist` files